-Recently elected to the Alumni Association Board of Directors, Naomi has earned four teaching credentials at CSULB in addition · 10 her degrees.
+Recently elected to the Alumni Association Board of Directors, Naomi has earned four teaching credentials at CSULB in addition to her degrees.
 She believes the university's wealth of resources continues to help her develop both personally and professionally.
-Currently supervisor of the Office of School and Community Relations for the Compton Unified School District (CUSD), she has taught reading, drama and English for the CUSD, the Compton Medical Magnet Program and the long Beach Unified School District.
+Currently supervisor of the Office of School and Community Relations for the Compton Unified School District (CUSD), she has taught reading, drama and English for the CUSD, the Compton Medical Magnet Program and the Long Beach Unified School District.
 Because she recognizes the extraordinary value of her own college experience, she is proud to have helped many of her district's students to enroll in college and to earn scholarships.

 Marilyn Russell Bittle

 As president of the California Teachers Association (CTA), Marilyn heads the nation's largest state public employee association, representing more than 232,000 public school teachers in contract negotiations.
 Student, parent and teacher concerns have dominated her twenty-five year career and she has received many honors for her outstanding service in public education.